erciomunoz/academic-kickstart-1/content/publication2/paper2/index.md

 publication: "*mimeo*"
 publication_short: ""

-abstract: This article describes kmr, a Stata command to estimate a micro compliance function using group’s nonresponse rates (2007, Journal of Econometrics 136: 213-235), which can be used to correct survey weights for unit nonresponse.
+abstract: This article describes kmr, a Stata command to estimate a micro compliance function using group's nonresponse rates (2007, Journal of Econometrics 136: 213-235), which can be used to correct survey weights for unit nonresponse.
 We illustrate the use of kmr with an empirical example using the Current Population Survey and statelevel nonresponse rates.

 # Summary.
 An optional shortened abstract.
 summary: How to correct for unit nonresponse bias using group's response rates in Stata.